Petroware/LogIo-Public/README.md

 :

-// Create an empty JSON file instance
-JsonFileReader fileReader = new JsonFileReader(new File("path/to/file.JSON"));
+// Create a JSON Well Log file reader and read to memory JsonFileReader fileReader = new JsonFileReader(new File("path/to/file.JSON"));
 List<JsonFile> jsonFiles = fileReader.read(true, false, null);
 ```

-From this point just navigate the JsonFile instances to get curves and metadata.
+From this point just navigate the JsonFile instance(s) to access curves and metadata.

+If files are larger than physical memory it is possible to process the content
+in a streaming manner by adding a ```JsonDataListener```.

 # About Petroware